RingLeaderSolutions/tp-api/docs/Containers.md

 - CI (an Azure DevOps Build Pipeline) creates a Docker image and a Helm package and pushes both to an Azure Container Registry
 - CD (an Azure DevOps Release Pipeline) performs a Helm upgrade against a specified Azure Kubernetes cluster

+This is subject to change depending on how we'd like to structure container registries.
+It may be that we have a seperate container registery per environment or per client in production, and therefore the push to the registry (from an artifact store) is part of the CD pipeline.

 To create a Build or Release pipeline follow the instructions in [Azure DevOps Pipeline](Azure-DevOps-Pipelines.md).

 ## Kubernetes